 The 150 acre site for the range is located at the north end of Seminole Pratt Whitney Road, near the entrance to the J.W.
 Corbett Wildlife Management Area.
-According to the FWC, it will feature the following:
+It will feature the following shooting ranges and fields:

 6-position 300-yard rifle range